 In the ideal world, your media will always be provided to you in the correct format, but in the real world you are often faced with files of varying format and specification delivered at the last minute.
-To counter this common problem, Ai has its own built in media transcoder.
+To counter this common problem, a media transcoder has now been built into Ai.